V Levels: Why Professional Careers Guidance Has Never Been More Critical

 What are V Levels?

-The new V Levels will streamline what DfE has called ‘the confusing landscape’ of approximately 900 equivalent vocational qualifications at level 3 currently available to 16 to 19-year-olds (eg V Levels will replace well known qualifications like BTECs)
+V Levels are intended to streamline what DfE has called “the confusing landscape” of around 900 vocational qualifications at level 3 currently available to 16 to 19 year olds, replacing well known qualifications like BTECs over time.

 The Vocational Levels (V Levels) in Further Education and Skills are different to the climbing or bouldering V Levels.
 The “V” levels in climbing and bouldering comes from John “Vermin” Sherman, who developed the scale in the 1990s.
-V Levels for level 3 in Further Education are a level 3 qualification route and are vocational levels, and nothing to do with climbing or bouldering.
+V Levels for level 3 in Further Education are a level 3 qualification route and are vocational levels, and have nothing to do with climbing or bouldering.

 Bold plans to break down barriers to opportunity, hold universities to account, and put the post-16 education system on a firmer financial footing have been…